codegiovanni/Excel-list-to-folders/README.md

 # Excel-list-to-folders

-Simple code to create folders from list{s) in excel.
+Simple code to create folders from list(s) in excel.